This page addresses frequently asked questions about joining and participating in OASIS. (Note: Many Technical Committee also have their own FAQs.)

 What are the IPR Policies of OASIS?

 Each OASIS Technical Committee operates under one of four IPR modes as defined in the OASIS IPR Policy.
 The IPR mode, which specifies licensing requirements, is selected by the Committee members themselves.
-The vast majority of Technical Committees choose to work on a Royalty-Free (RF) basis.
+The vast majority of Technical Committees choose to work in either the Non-Assertion or Royalty-Free (RF) modes.
 The OASIS IPR Policy requires Technical Committee participants to disclose any patent claims they might have.
 It also requires all contributors to make some specific rights available to the public for the purposes of implementing approved specifications.

 What makes OASIS different from other groups?